-- You have recently had diarrhoea after having an antibiotic - medicine.
-You have ever had problems with your gut, in particular colitis (inflammation of the bowel). - · You have liver or kidney problems. - You have gall stones or kidney stones - You have other illnesses, such as haemolytic anaemia (a reduction in your red blood cells that may make your skin pale yellow and cause weakness or breathlessness).

-· You are on a low sodium diet.
+- You have recently received or are about to receive products that contain calcium. - You have recently had diarrhoea after having an antibiotic medicine.
+You have ever had problems with your gut, in particular colitis (inflammation of the bowel). - You have liver or kidney problems. - You have gall stones or kidney stones. - You have other illnesses, such as haemolytic anaemia (a reduction in your red blood cells that may make your skin pale yellow and cause weakness or breathlessness). - You are on a low sodium diet.